Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

 where $p \in [0,1]$ and $\epsilon \in [0,1]$ are weighting parameters, and $\mathcal{U(\cdot)}$ denotes a uniform distribution over a finite set.
 If $p = 1$ and $\epsilon = 1$, we reach a fully \textit{greedy} version, resulting in the most direct progression possible towards the terminal mode.

 We refer to the \textit{frontier sampling strategy} if $p>0.5$ holds.
-This biases the planner towards the unexpanded modes (i.e., frontiers) compared to the fully greedy approach, while still maintaining a greedy progression toward the terminal state\footnote{A fully greedy strategy is not probabilistically complete in general.}.
-For $p= 0.5$ and $\epsilon = 0$, $M$ is sampled uniformly.
+This biases the planner towards the unexpanded modes (i.e., frontiers) compared to the fully greedy approach, while still maintaining a greedy progression toward the terminal state\footnote{A fully greedy strategy is not probabilistically complete, as the planners might get stuck in a dead-end.}.